 2. Go down by moving your hips back and keeping your chest up.
 Grab the bar with an overhand or mixed grip.
 Look straight and be upright.
 This is your starting position.

-3. Now lift the barbell by pushing with your legs to the ground.
-Pull with your back and push to the ground simultaneously.
+3. Now, lift the barbell by pushing your legs to the ground.
+Pull with your back and go to the ground simultaneously.
 Keep your chest up as you move.

 4. Extend your hips and legs at the top and stand straight while holding the bar.

-5. Bring the bar down in the same way you did before and then repeat the exercise.
+5. Bring the bar down like before, then repeat the exercise.

-Most of the time, people learn the wrong technique of doing a deadlift right from the beginning and it becomes difficult to correct later.
-So make sure that you learn the technique first before going heavy.
+Most of the time, people learn the wrong technique of doing a deadlift right from the beginning, making it difficult to correct later.
+So make sure that you understand the technique first before going heavy.

 3. T Bar Row

 This is another compound movement that will increase the strength of your back and will give you thickness and size to your back.
-If you don’t want to do rack pulls, then you can do T bar rows.
+If you don’t want rack pulls, you can do T-bar rows.

 Targeted muscles- Latissimus dorsi, traps, teres major, biceps